 Microscopic colitis refers to inflammation in the colon.
 There are two main types: collagenous and lymphocytic.

-If you have collagenous colitis, it means that a thick layer of collagen has formed on colon tissue.
+If you have collagenous colitis, a thick collagen layer has formed on the colon tissue.
 If you have lymphocytic colitis, it means lymphocytes have formed on colon tissue.